Saritasa/laravel-echo-ios/README.md

 # Laravel Echo IOS

-This project is initially done by [Bubbleflat : find your perfect roommate and flatsharing](https://bubbleflat.com)
+This project is a fork of a project initially done by [Bubbleflat : find your perfect roommate and flatsharing](https://bubbleflat.com)

-Current project is a fork.

 This project is wrapper to use [Laravel Echo](https://github.com/laravel/echo) in Swift IOS project